arnavsangelkar-pdm/Profit-and-Loss-Demo/README.md

 2. Create a new issue with detailed information about your problem
 3. Include error messages, steps to reproduce, and your environment details

-## 🚀 Roadmap
+## Roadmap

-- [ ] Support for additional file formats
+- Support for additional file formats
-- [ ] Batch processing capabilities
+- Batch processing capabilities
-- [ ] Advanced data validation rules
+- Advanced data validation rules
-- [ ] Custom standardization templates
+- Custom standardization templates
-- [ ] Integration with popular accounting software
+- Integration with popular accounting software
-- [ ] Real-time collaboration features
+- Real-time collaboration features

-## 🙏 Acknowledgments
+## Acknowledgments

 - OpenAI for providing powerful language models
 - React team for the excellent framework
 - Tailwind CSS for the utility-first CSS framework
 - All contributors and users of this project

----

-**Made with ❤️ for financial professionals and data analysts**